-If you want to make a Private Application, you should go to a Local Court and explain to the Chamber Registrar why you want an Order.
-The Chamber Registrar must, as a matter of law, allow you to make an Application for an Apprehended Domestic Violence Order.
+If you want to make a Private Application, you should go to a Local Court and explain why you want an Order.
+The court staff must, as a matter of law, allow you to make an Application for an Apprehended Domestic Violence Order.

-You should make a note of the court date given to you by the Chamber Registrar.
+You should make a note of the court date given to you at the time you make the Application.
 The Application will tell the Defendant (the person who is causing fears for your safety) the date and time he/she has to attend court.
 The Application will normally be served on the Defendant by police.

-The Chamber Registrar may refuse to issue an Application for an Apprehended Personal Violence Order if he/she believes the Application is frivolous, vexatious or has no reasonable chance of success.
-In refusing to issue an Application, the Chamber Registrar may take into account whether the matter is suitable for mediation.
+The Local Court staff may refuse to issue an Application for an Apprehended Personal Violence Order if they believe the Application is frivolous, vexatious or has no reasonable chance of success.
+In refusing to issue an Application, they may take into account whether the matter is suitable for mediation.